-We, Thermo, our other stockholders who are parties to the irrevocable standby stock purchase agreement, and our directors and executive officers have agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our and their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of the underwriters.
+We, Thermo, Columbia Ventures Corporation, QUALCOMM Incorporated, Loral Skynet Corporation, our stockholders who are parties to the irrevocable standby stock purchase agreement, and our directors and executive officers have agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our and their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of the underwriters.
+The lock-up agreement with Columbia Ventures Corporation covers 70% of the shares beneficially owned by it.
 The underwriters have advised us that they have no current intent or arrangement to release any of the shares subject to the lock-up agreements prior to the expiration of the lock-up period.
 There are no contractually specified conditions for the waiver of lock-up restrictions and any waiver is at the sole discretion of the underwriters.
-Our other stockholders, who own approximately % of our common stock in the aggregate, are not subject to such restrictions and may sell their shares immediately after this offering.
+Our other stockholders, who own approximately of our common stock in the aggregate, are not subject to such restrictions and may sell their shares immediately after this offering.